kochsoft/scan/README.md

 https://github.com/kochsoft/scan/tree/main/doc/gallery

-Right of the bat: This project employs the **Sane** library, in order to access scanning devices from the computer.
-As far as I can judge this tool is for **Linux-like systems only**: http://www.sane-project.org/sane-support.html
+Right off the bat: This project employs the **Sane** library, in order to access scanning devices from the computer.
+As far as I can judge, this tool is for **Linux-like systems only**: http://www.sane-project.org/sane-support.html

 ## Why is it?